Compare roles in health

 General practitioners (GPs) treat patients with a variety of common medical conditions and refer patients to hospitals and other medical services for urgent and specialist treatment.
 They focus on the health of the whole person combining physical, psychological and social aspects of care.

 Training and qualifications required

-You’ll need to follow a set pattern of training as follows: 5 years first degree in medicine, MBBS.
-2 years foundation doctor training, run-through 3 years specialists training (ST1 – ST3) leading to Membership of the Royal College of General Practitioners (MRCGP). nb length of training can vary according to your circumstances.
+Training usually starts with a five year first degree in medicine, MBBS.
+2 years foundation doctor training, run-through 3 years specialists training (ST1 – ST3) leading to Membership of the Royal College of General Practitioners (MRCGP).
+Length of training can vary according to your circumstances.